Caleb Steph: Career

 Caleb started making music at the age of 12.
 When he was 16 he started taking music more seriously as a career.
 Caleb began uploading his music onto SoundCloud in early 2015.
 In 2017, he receives the attention of Dirty Hit and ends up signing with them.

 In February 2019, Caleb released his debut single "Can I Talk" under Dirty Hit.
 The following month he released "Trapped", produced by Sha Money XL, as the lead single to his debut project "Bellwood Product".
 The EP was released on April 12, 2019, with the "Black Boy" music video dropping the same day.
 After releasing his standalone self-produced single "Therapy Sessions" in February 2020, Caleb announced his departure from Dirty Hit, citing misrepresentation and unfair treatment.

 Artistry

-Steph has listed Clipse, Pharrell Williams, Jay-Z, MF DOOM, Joey Bada$$, J Dilla, Bow Wow, The Notorious B.I.G., Kendrick Lamar, and Kanye West as some of his influences.
+Steph has listed Clipse, Pharrell Williams, Jay-Z, MF Doom, Joey Badass, J Dilla, Bow Wow, The Notorious B.I.G., Kendrick Lamar, and Kanye West as some of his influences.